SpectralVectors/TransMat/README.md

 Next, if you're using procedural noise nodes, you can bake them to textures, and choose your resolution.

-The noise nodes themselves aren't supported, so delete them after you've printed the textures.

 Now, click the 'Transmat!' button.

 Then, in Unreal (with the Python plug-in and Editor Scripting enabled) click File > Execute Python Script.